-- The Office on Aging contracts with service providers serving ethnic minorities and maintains collaborative partnerships with others through coalitions and other relationships. - Evaluation criteria in the Request for Proposals process address the need for providers to appropriately target those groups emphasized in the federal regulations. - Requests for Proposals contain language requirements to ensure the use of printed materials in languages appropriate to the demographic composition of the service area; contractors must also make use of bilingual paid or volunteer staff or have access to interpreters. - The Office on Aging call center assures access to services through bilingual staff and the use of the language line provided for callers with limited English proficiency. - All Office on Aging contracted service providers are required to have materials available to clients in the five threshold languages - English, Spanish, Korean, Chinese and Vietnamese. - All Office on Aging contracted service providers are required to meet the requirements under Title VI of the Civil Rights Act that address the obligation to provide meaningful access to services to those having limited English proficiency. - All Office on Aging contracts address the issue of compliance with non-discrimination laws - specifically Title VI of the Civil Rights Act. - There is low-income ethnic minority representation on the Older Adults Advisory Commission. - The Office on Aging to continue working with community organizations, such as The Center of Orange County and City of Laguna Beach, to increase services and programming, and address the barriers to service faced by LGBTQ elders.
+- The Office on Aging contracts with service providers serving ethnic minorities and maintains collaborative partnerships with others through coalitions and other relationships. - Evaluation criteria in the Request for Proposals process address the need for providers to appropriately target those groups emphasized in the federal regulations. - Requests for Proposals contain language requirements to ensure the use of printed materials in languages appropriate to the demographic composition of the service area; contractors must also make use of bilingual paid or volunteer staff or have access to interpreters. - The Office on Aging call center assures access to services through bilingual staff and the use of the language line provided for callers with limited English proficiency. - All Office on Aging contracted service providers are required to have materials available to clients in the five threshold languages - English, Spanish, Korean, Chinese and Vietnamese.

+- All Office on Aging contracted service providers are required to meet the requirements under Title VI of the Civil Rights Act that address the obligation to provide meaningful access to services to those having limited English proficiency. - All Office on Aging contracts address the issue of compliance with nondiscrimination laws - specifically Title VI of the Civil Rights Act. - There is low-income ethnic minority representation on the Older Adults Advisory Commission. - The Office on Aging to continue working with community organizations, such as the LGBTQ Center of Orange County and City of Laguna Beach, to increase services and programming, and address the barriers to service faced by LGBTQ elders.
+The LGBTQ Center of Orange County offers a 55+ support group and a safe space to express and share feelings, explore thoughts and experiences, and enhance awareness of community resources.